davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.orca/index.md

 For full credit, your class should contain all of the methods described below.
 They should have exactly the same name as shown, take the correct arguments, and return the correct information.
 (I will run a program that creates instances of your class and tests them, and if your names or other details differ, my testing code won't compile.)
 The assignment is less specific about the instance variables (fields) you'll need — you'll have to figure out what you need to store in order to implement the methods below.

-- Start by creating a new BlueJ project, called `Hwk3_OrcaCard`.
+- Start by creating a new BlueJ project, called `OrcaCard`.
 Inside, create a new class called `OrcaCard`.

 - Your class needs to be able to keep track of how much money is currently stored on the card.